Responsible Supply Chain

 In fiscal 2019, many customers in the Business Technologies Business, Professional Print Business, Healthcare Business and Industrial Business requested conflict mineral surveys.
 Konica Minolta responded to all customers by submitting completed conflict mineral survey reports.
 Inquiries about conflict minerals other than surveys were responded to appropriately, based on survey results and the company’s own initiatives.
 Konica Minolta started surveys of cobalt responding to requests from customers in fiscal 2018.

 Office Business and Professional Print Business Conflict Minerals Survey

-In the core Office Business and the Professional Print Business, annual conflict mineral surveys have been planned and implemented since fiscal 2013.
-The survey was also done in fiscal 2018, and 98% of suppliers in scope responded to the survey.
+In the core Office Business and the Professional Print Business, annual conflict mineral surveys have been planned and implemented since fiscal 2013, cobalt surveys since fiscal 2019.
+These surveys were also done in fiscal 2019, and 95% of suppliers within the scope responded.
 In addition, when carrying out the survey, suppliers were requested to reduce smelters unknown to ensure transparency in their supply chain and ensure their products are conflict-free.

-The survey confirmed that 312 SORs in the supply chain are recognized by RMI.
-Of these, 252 were certified as being RMAP-compliant SORs.
-Also, 83 countries were thought to be sourcing 3TG in the supply chain (as of March 31, 2019).
+The conflict mineral survey confirmed that 296 SORs in the supply chain are recognized by RMI.
+Of these, 232 were certified as being RMAP-compliant SORs.
+Also, 87 countries were identfied to be sourcing 3TG in the supply chain (as of March 31, 2020).

 In addition, toner, one of Konica Minolta’s major products, was confirmed to be conflict-free.
 Some other products and materials were confirmed to be conflict free because they are made from recycled materials.
 No evidence of conflict complicity was found in the supply chain surveyed.